-At £78,040, you'd expect the RS6 to be packed with kit, and Audi delivers as there are plenty of gadgets on offer.
+With prices closing on £80,000, you'd expect the RS6 Avant to be packed with kit, and Audi delivers, as there are plenty of gadgets on offer.
 LED headlamps, cruise control, nav and heated seats are all standard, but a reversing camera and keyless go are optional.

-The navigation system works well and is easy to control using the rotary metal wheel behind the gearlever, but this interface definitely feels a generation older than the new TFT display in the latest Audis - like the Mk3 TT - that replaces the dials with a digital screen.
+The Audi RS6 comes with MMI Navigation Plus, which is a HD-based system with a topographical/3D map display.
+The navigation system works well and is easy to control using the rotary metal wheel behind the gearlever, but this interface definitely feels a generation older than the new TFT display in the latest Audis - like the latest TT - that replaces the dials with a digital screen.
 This upgrade would improve the RS6's interior even further.

 Practicality, comfort and boot space

-However, while the RS6’s 565-litre boot is roomy and well shaped, it trails the Mercedes E63 Estate's spacious luggage area by a significant 130 litres.
+While the RS6 Avant's 565-litre boot is roomy and well-shaped, it trails the Mercedes E63 Estate's spacious luggage area by a significant 130 litres.
 Folding the Audi's rear bench flat gives you a healthy 1,680-litre load space - although this is still 265 litres shy of the E63's.
-However, there is the option of a useful load-securing system, plus a standard-fit powered tailgate and a handy netted storage bin.
+However, there is the option of a useful load-securing system, plus a standard-fit powered tailgate and handy netted storage bin.

 Reliability and Safety

 Audi came in with a 21st-place finish in our Driver Power 2016 satisfaction survey, an eight-place drop over 2015.